patriciogonzalezvivo/lygia/README.md

         - [observable](https://observablehq.com/d/e4e8a96f64a6bf81)
         - [vanilla](https://github.com/actarian/vscode-glsl-canvas/blob/91ff09bf6cec35e73d1b64e50b56ef3299d2fe6b/src/glsl/export.ts#L351)

-* it's **very granular**.
+* It's **very granular**.
 One function per file.
-Where the file and the function share the same name.
-Ex: `myFunc.glsl` contains `myFunct()`.
+The file and the function share the same name, namely: `myFunc.glsl` contains `myFunct()`.
 There are some files that just include a collection of files inside a folder with the same name.
 For example:

 ```glsl